 - Insurance for medical care or long-term care

-"Medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness," the IRS states in Publication 502.
-However, "they do not include expenses that are merely beneficial to general health, such as vitamins or a vacation."
-Treatments and prescriptions provided by physicians, surgeons, dentists, chiropractors, psychologists, psychiatrists, and similar medical professionals can be deducted.
+Expenses that are merely beneficial to general health, such as vitamins, aren't covered, but treatments and prescriptions provided by physicians, surgeons, dentists, chiropractors, psychologists, psychiatrists, and similar medical professionals can be deducted.

-You can deduct the cost of transportation to and from a healthcare facility if the transportation is "primarily for, and essential to, medical care," according to the IRS in Publication 502.
+You can deduct the cost of transportation to and from a health care facility if you can’t receive medical care without traveling.
 The following expenses can be included in the cost of medical-related transportation:

 - Transportation expenses of a parent who must go with a child who needs medical care

 - Transportation expenses of a nurse or other person who can give injections, medications, or other treatment required by a patient who is traveling to get medical care, and is unable to travel alone

 - Transportation expenses for regular visits to see a mentally ill dependent, if these visits are recommended as a part of treatment

 You can deduct the miles using the standard mileage rate for medical purposes if you travel by car.
 For medical driving, t's 16 cents per mile in 2021, down from 17 cents in 2020.
 You can add the cost of parking and road tolls to this rate.